 A STED scheme connection is the pipe between your septic tank and our sewer connection point.
 A narrow trench is dug approximately one metre deep to install a pipe (typically 100mm diameter PVC) to the connection point at your property boundary.

-Making this connection is your responsibility and the work must be carried out by a licensed plumber or drainer.
+Arranging this connection is the responsibility of the property owner and must be carried out by a licensed plumber or drainer.

 You must connect within five years from the time we advise you that the scheme is operational.
 The cost of connection varies depending on depth, length and ground conditions.
 For a residential property, current costs usually range from $1,000 to $3,000, but this can vary depending on individual property requirements (e.g. ground conditions, distance of septic tank from connection point and ease of access to install the connection).